Jones Lang LaSalle (NYSE:JLL) Lowered to “Sell” at ValuEngine

-ValuEngine lowered shares of Jones Lang LaSalle (NYSE:JLL) from a hold rating to a sell rating in a research report released on Thursday, ValuEngine reports.
+Jones Lang LaSalle (NYSE:JLL) was downgraded by analysts at ValuEngine from a “hold” rating to a “sell” rating in a report issued on Thursday, ValuEngine reports.

 About Jones Lang LaSalle